 Select the unsent IPNs then click Resend Selected.
 Doing so will allow JotForm to process the Incomplete Payments on our side (with valid payments) and finally mark them as completed.

-IPN settings can be found under Profile > Instant Payment Notification preferences
+IPN settings can be found under Settings > Seller Tools > Instant Payment Notification (for Personal accounts):

-For your Paypal-integrated form to work with JotForm, IPN Message Delivery needs to be enabled.
+For your PayPal Personal (Standard) integrated form to work with JotForm, IPN Message Delivery needs to be enabled.
 Enabling IPN requires a default notification URL.
-You can enter any Notification URL, but for JotForm-initiated Paypal transactions, the URL will always be overridden with https://www.jotform.com/ipns/paypal.php
+You can enter any Notification URL, but for JotForm-initiated PayPal transactions, the URL will always be overridden with https://www.jotform.com/ipns/paypal.php.

 This is where IPN Relay comes into play.
 The IPN message reaches our server first, then, if an IPN Relay URL is set, JotForm relays the message to that URL.